suzannecorda8/poster-making/README.md

 # poster-making
-Various posts are made about space related facts, social issues, festivals,etc.
+Various posts are made about  social issues, festivals,etc.